otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript/README.md

 ### AI Usage Guidelines

-AI tools are encouraged but use them critically:

-- Refine your prompts - vague prompts yield vague responses
-- Validate AI output - don't trust it blindly
-- Acknowledge AI usage at the top of any AI-assisted file:
+Acknowledge AI usage at the top of any AI-assisted file:

 ```javascript
 /**